ayv8er/nasadailyphoto/README.md

 ## Contributions

 On initial render, the photo of the day is of today's current date.
 Programmed a function to insert an optional query param ('date') into the endpoint and fetch as selected from the calendar input.
-CSS mainly in styled-components, but Bootstrap/Reactstrap was used to complete the collapsible toggle picture feature.
+Reactstrap for app layout and design components.